bonitasoft/web-components/components/README.md

 Run your `npm run start` like always.

 On your `index.html`, Right click and select `Debug index.html` entry.
 After this, you can put breakpoint in your Ts or Js code.

+## To bundle a component and publish it

+    lerna run --scope bonita-components/[components] [options]

+## Publish

+To make this module available on npm registry, run:

+    npm publish

+To unpublished a version run:

+    npm unpublish <package>@<version>

+## Release

+To release a new version on this component, run this following command:

+    npm run release -- major|minor|patch

+During development phase, you can run

+    npm run release -- <suffix>